 - In February 2020, Portsmouth Living History will roll out a Living History program dedicated to Black History, with several actors portraying notable figures from Portsmouth’s past.

-- Virginia Beach Sports Center will open in the fall of 2020, a state-of-the-art facility that is scheduled to host a diverse roster of sporting events and tournaments.
+- Virginia Beach Sports Center will open in the fall of 2020, a state-of-the-art facility with a 150,000 sq. ft. column-free exhibit hall across the street, over 35 multi-purpose fields and 11,000 hotel rooms, that is scheduled to host a diverse roster of sporting events and tournaments.

 - Zeiders American Dream Theater, a professional non-profit theater company, recently opened in Virginia Beach.
 Their mission is to provide artistic experiences to the community in a forum that fosters and introduces new, exceptionally gifted artists, composers and creative writers.